dominikwelke/dominikwelke.github.io/pages/index.rst

 .. class:: jumbotron col-md-6

-.. admonition:: Welcome To The Fake Site
+.. admonition:: Welcome To My Fake Site

     It pretends to be about things, but is really just an example.